 A Loan Agreement (also known as a Facility Agreement) can be a complex document.
 In order to help you review and understand such a document, we have put together a checklist of the most important points to consider.
-The list is by no means exclusive, but is a good starting point for any review of a Loan Agreement.
+The list is by no means exhaustive, but is a good starting point for any review of a Loan Agreement.